ashchhabra/Python-WebAutomation-1/README.md

 # Python-WebAutomation-1
 A tiny project to start with webautomation

-To start with download few things:
+To start off  download few things:

-Chromedriver.exe
+-Chromedriver.exe

-To install selenium for python use: pip install selenium
+-Download vs studio

-Download vs studio
+-To install selenium for python use: pip install selenium